RicardoG2016/university_partnership/README.md

 # University Partnership App

-### Application will allow Rainforest Partnershp to collaborate with university clubs and collaborate in a central location.
+#### Application will allow Rainforest Partnershp to collaborate with universities and students within a central location.
+The goal is to have multiple universities collaborating towards the efforts of rainforest partnership within the application.
 -  Application currently in development.
 Screenshots of current progress are shown below.